WilsonSayresLab/eQTL/README.md

 # eQTL

-This repository contains the code used in the eQTL pipeline:
+This repository contains the code used in the eQTL project:

+Snakemake workflows:
-Alignment module
+  - Alignment
+    - RNA-seq alignment with STAR
+    - RNA-seq quantification with HTSeq
+    - DNA-seq alignment with bowtie2

-Variant calling and annotation module
+  - Variant calling and annotation

-eQTL detection module
+  - eQTL detection

-Downstream analyses
+  - Downstream analyses

+Scripts for parsing sample information